Maurits97/default-react-sass-router/README.md

 # Usage guide

 - First create a `new` repository
-- Clone the `default repository`
+- Clone the `default project`
-- Go to `the cloned default repository` and mirror it into your new repository:`git push --mirror https://github.com/exampleuser/new-repository.git`
+- Go to the `default project` and mirror it into your new repository:`git push --mirror https://github.com/exampleuser/new-repository.git`
-- Remove the clone of `the default repository`
+- Remove the clone of `default project`

-`After this install all the dependencies in your new project with: npm install`
+After this install all the dependencies in your new project with: `npm install`

+Happy coding ^-^

 # Getting Started with Create React App